radareorg/radare2-book/basic_commands/intro.md

 The meaning of arguments (iter, addr, size) depends on the specific command.
 As a rule of thumb, most commands take a number as an argument to specify number of bytes to work with, instead of currently defined block size.
 Some commands accept math expressions, or strings.

-    > px 0x17     ; show 0x17 bytes in hexa at current seek
+    > px 0x17     ; show 0x17 bytes in hexs at current seek
     > s base+0x33 ; seeks to flag 'base' plus 0x33
     > / lib       ; search for 'lib' string.
 The `@` sign is used to specify a temporary offset location or seek position at which the command is executed, instead of current seek position.
 This is quite useful as you don't have to seek around all the time.